wliberacki/json-validator/README.md

 ## Frontend Setup

+1. New terminal.
-1. Navigate back to the main project directory: `cd ..`
+2. Navigate to the main project directory (/json-validator).
-2. `npm install`
+3. `npm install`
-3. `npm start`
+2. `npm start`

 ## Testing the Application

-1. Navigate back to the main project directory: `cd ..`.
+1. Navigate to the main project directory (/json-validator).
 2. Run the tests: `npm test`.